metabolism-of-cities/metabolism-of-cities-platform-v1-v2/README.md

 ## Getting started

-First, clone this repo as per github instructions.
+First, clone this repo as per Github instructions.
+Are you new to Git and/or Github?
+Fear not!
+Github has a friendly [help section](https://help.github.com/) where you can go to for more information.

 Once you have the repo on your machine, put this in the webroot of your Apache server, and you should be able to navigate there using http://localhost/mfa-tools, or something similar.
 You will see an error about not having a config file - you're ready for the next step!

 It's time to set up the database.
 Create a new MySQL database, and load the database structure.
 You can find this structure in load.sql.
 Please note that this structure does not contain any data.
 If you want to load the publications and other data from the website, request a copy of the most current database from one of the current maintainers.